Doudy/onlineChecker/README.md

 # onlineChecker

 This script pings a device on your network and reports whether it is online or not to Domoticz by setting a switch.
+In a wider context this can then be used to detect the presence of someone in your house.

 Four arguments are required by the script:

 - `DEVICE`: the IP address or hostname of the device
 - `IDX`: the idx of the switch in Domoticz to set on or off